efeslab/lapidary/README.md

 ### Configuration

 All configurations must comply with the [configuration schema][schema-file].
+The file is assumed to be `./lapidary.yaml`, but can be specified explicitly by the
+`-c <PATH>` option available for all verbs.

 #### Examples